williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 * You must specify a user identifier (`username`) but no password in the request.
 * If the request is successful, Okta sends a recovery email asynchronously to the user's primary and secondary email address with a [recovery token](#recovery-token) so the user can complete the transaction.

-Primary authentication of a user's recovery credential (e.g `EMAIL` or `SMS`) has not completed when this request is sent.
+Primary authentication of a user's recovery credential (e.g `EMAIL` or `SMS`) has not completed when this request is sent; the user is pending validation.

 Okta provides security in the following ways: